 All this in addition to doing science, teaching science and enabling younger colleagues to do science.
 I am one of the lucky group of people that really enjoys my job.

 NASA Astronaut and International Space Station Commander Dr Steve Swanson is coming to give a talk on his experiences at the University of Reading campus on Friday, 23 November.
 If you’ve ever wondered what it really takes to be an astronaut and what it’s like to go into space this is your chance to find out.
 Steve has flown on two Space Shuttle flights and Expedition 39 to the ISS aboard the Soyuz, logging 643 hours in space.
 He is a recipient of the NASA Exceptional Achievement Medal.
-See event details and how to book tickets.

 Dr Clare Watt is Associate Professor of Space Environment Physics at the University of Reading.
 She is on the Council of the Royal Astronomical Society and Chairs Division III of the International Association of Geomagnetism and Aeronomy.
 Her research aim is to build a next-generation physics-based model of the Outer Radiation Belt, with the ultimate goal of using it as a predictive model for space weather.
 She also has a long term interest in the physics of the aurora, and in using the aurora to remote-sense phenomena in near-Earth space.
 Clare’s research group can be found on twitter at @ORB_Reading